 - Kinsta offer support in five total languages, while Flywheel only offer English-language support.

 Final Thoughts: Should You Use Kinsta or Flywheel?

 Well, I hope by this point you have a pretty good idea of which host is better for you.
 If you don’t, remember what I said in the introduction — you really won’t make a bad decision either way.

 Second, consider the pricing.
-While both hosts are comparable in terms of prices, the differences in the way Kinsta and Flywheel structure their plans might make one host more affordable for your specific situation.
+While both hosts are comparable in terms of prices, the differences in the way Kinsta and Flywheel structure their plans may make one host more affordable for your specific situation.
 I tried to showcase some examples above of how these details can affect what you pay.

-Finally, consider if there’s some small feature or interface choice that might push you in one direction or the other.
+Finally, consider if there’s some small feature or interface choice that may push you in one direction or the other.
 For example, if you absolutely must have phone support, you can get that with Flywheel’s Agency plan but it’s not an option at Kinsta.
 Or, if you want French-language support, you can get that at Kinsta but not at Flywheel.

 Used/using Kinsta or Flywheel?
 Thoughts?